iamjadhav/Human_Obstacle_Detector/README.md

 - Humans are assumed to be in upright position.
 - The average human height is assumed to be 175 cms (1.75 meters).
-- Assumed Pin Hole camera model
+- Assumed Pin Hole camera model and Perspective Transform.

 ## Known Issues/Bugs